Levi Olmstead

 Unlike training courses and static documentation, you can embed step-by-step guidance within the UI of your enterprise applications without using any code.
 Organizations use Whatfix to create and deploy in-app training content like interactive walkthroughs, tooltips, and self-help resource centers.
 All you need to do is choose a pre-built widget, customize it, and deploy it at high-friction points in your user journey across your CRM, ERP, HCM, CPQ, or any digital workflow.

-In-app guidance such as product tours, onboarding task lists, process flows, field validations, pop-ups, smart tips, and more – all providing contextual guidance for your employees at the moment of need, driving technology and process adoption.
+- In-app guidance such as product tours, onboarding task lists, process flows, field validations, pop-ups, smart tips, and more – all providing contextual guidance for your employees at the moment of need, driving technology and business process adoption.

 Thank you for subscribing!